 - Multiple issues need to be addressed.

 - Grades or other indicators of functioning at school are dropping.

-- Thoughts of or wishes for death, or a suicidal attempt has been made.
+- Thoughts of or wishes for death.

 - Participating in daily activities is difficult.

 - Unhealthy weight loss or gain, self-injury, or harm to others.

 - Symptoms have been increasing despite outpatient counseling or medication.